Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > If Netatalk is the only process accessing the volume you can safely set a value of 1800.

+dircache files = *BOOLEAN* (default: *no*) **(G)**

+> Whether to allow files to be cached in the directory cache alongside directories.
+The default is *no* for legacy compatibility and memory conservation.
+>
+> When enabled (*yes*), files are cached along with directories, which can improve performance for file-heavy workloads by reducing CNID database queries.
+However, this increases memory usage and may cause excessive cache evictions if the working set is larger than the dircache size.
+>
+> **Recommendation**: Leave disabled (*no*) unless you have a large **dircachesize** and file-intensive workflows.
+For volumes where Netatalk is the only accessor, enabling this with a large cache may improve performance.

 **Note**: See Configuration chapter in the manual for more information

 ## Miscellaneous Options